tronprotocol/pm/README.md

 # TRON Project Management Repository

-This repository is used for project management for various discussions and initiatives affecting the TRON protocol.
+This repository is used for project management, including various discussions and initiatives that affect the TRON protocol.
 This repository is for:

 - [TRON Core Devs Meetings](https://github.com/tronprotocol/pm/tree/master/TRON%20Core%20Devs%20Meetings)